pac4j/pac4j/documentation/docs/clients/cas.md

 1) using the **CAS login page** (for a web site): when accessing a protected web site, the user will be redirected to the CAS login page to enter his credentials before being granted access to the web site

-2) using **proxy tickets** (for a web service): if the user is already authenticated by CAS in the web application (use case 1), the web application can request a proxy ticket and use it to call the web service which is protected by CAS
+2) using **proxy tickets** (for a web service): if the user is already authenticated by CAS in the web application (use case1), the web application can request a proxy ticket and use it to call the web service which is protected by CAS

 3) using the **CAS REST API** (for a web service): a standalone / mobile application can call a web service by providing the CAS user credentials (these credentials will be directly checked via the CAS REST API).